sparkflows/sparkflows-docs/docs/installation/python-install-macos.rst

   * python --version
   * python3 --version

-Install Python 3 (if not there)
+Install Python 3 (if not already there)
 ----------------

-  * One way to install Python 3 on mac os is to install Anaconda
+  * One way to install Python 3 on macOS is by installing Anaconda
   * https://docs.anaconda.com/anaconda/install/mac-os/